 Curriculum

 Not all business school curriculums are the same!
 Keep your previous experience and career goals in mind as you research course offerings.
 Many programs offer a general management degree, while some allow students to focus on specific areas through majors, concentrations, certificates, or pathways.
-For example, if your goals are in health care, be on the lookout for health care–specific course offerings.
+For example, if your goals are in entrepreneurship, be on the lookout for entrepreneurship-specific course offerings.

 Typically, business schools have core or required courses and electives.
 At some schools, like Harvard Business School, everyone takes the same courses (Required Curriculum) during the first year.
 Even if you have a CPA, you will be taking the same intro accounting class as peers who have never heard of LIFO or FIFO.
 At other programs, you can place out of core courses or take a higher-level course if you have a background in a subject.
 At Chicago Booth, there is only ONE required course, “LEAD,” giving students ultimate flexibility to choose their own academic adventure.